SoumyaSubhrajit/JavaScript-Notes/Key Features of JavaScript.md

 ## Asynchronous Programming

 JavaScript supports asynchronous programming through features like callbacks, Promises, and async/await.
-This allows developers to efficiently handle tasks such as fetching data from servers without blocking the execution of other code.
+This allows developers to efficiently handle tasks such as fetching data from servers without blocking the execution of other code..

 ## Extensibility and Integration